wrought/wireless-networking-in-the-developing-world/wndw.md

 Windows version:

--   •it can run offline.
+-   it can run offline.
 Once the maps are downloaded, there is no need to be online to run the simulation.

--   •one can use an external GPS to get the exact position of the station.
+-   one can use an external GPS to get the exact position of the station.
 While this is not often used, it could be useful sometimes.

--   •it runs on Windows (it does run in Linux but not directly).
+-   it runs on Windows (it does run in Linux but not directly).

--   •it requires big downloads.
+-   it requires big downloads.
 If your bandwidth is limited, downloading many maps might be a problem.
 The online version requires smaller downloads.

--   •It is not user friendly, especially for beginners.
+-   It is not user friendly, especially for beginners.